Fried Cod Roman Style (in batter)

 Tip

-For perfect frying of Roman-style fried cod (in batter): the cod must be well desalinated and dried before use.
+For a perfect frying of fried cod Roman style (in batter): the cod must be well desalted and dried before use, only in this way will the batter adhere perfectly.

-The oil temperature is the secret to a great fry: measure it with a thermometer and don't worry if it seems high: the cold batter, in fact, will lower the temperature.
-For this reason, fry only a few pieces at a time.
+The oil temperature is the secret to excellent frying: measure it with a thermometer and do not worry if it seems high: the cold batter will lower the temperature.
+For this reason, fry few pieces at a time.

 For the translation of some texts, artificial intelligence tools may have been used.